 The Oyster Festival in Arcade is a must in the gastronomic calendar in Galicia.
 This parish, in the municipality of Soutomaior, welcomes a flood of visitors on the first weekend of April, who come to taste this exquisite bivalve.
 On Saturday and Sunday, the stands inside the marquee that has been specially set up for the event, in the area around Arcade's harbour, welcome 30,000 people, and, in addition to those diners, there are those who taste the delicious oyster at the town's restaurants, where it is the king of the menu.
-At this thirty-year-old festival, this delicacy is served raw (with a drizzle of lemon), marinated or in an empanada (a typical Galician pie, usually with a savoury filling), accompanied with fine white Galician wines, especially from As Rías Baixas.
+This delicacy is served raw (with a drizzle of lemon), marinated or in an empanada (a typical Galician pie, usually with a savoury filling), accompanied with fine white Galician wines, especially from As Rías Baixas.
 Music and cultural activities, among others, round out the programming of this mass event.

 The oyster of Arcade, belonging to the species Ostrea edilus, goes beyond borders.
 This area offers the ideal conditions for oyster farming, especially thanks to the confluence of freshwater coming from the River Verdugo and salt water coming from the ría (coastal inlet) of Vigo.
 This merging results in a succulent, soft-tasting mollusc that is also highly nutritional, as it is rich in mineral salts and vitamins.
 And to crown it all, conventional wisdom attributes to this product aphrodisiacal properties.